shelbycobra/8MinEmpire/README.md

 ## 1. DESCRIPTION

-8 Minute Empire is a area control game via the console.
-The current implementation creates some key classes and tests them, but it does not include a full game loop yet.
-However, if you run the Cards driver, you will be able to interact with the game in a way that closely mimics what the game loop might be like.
+8 Minute Empire Copy is a area control game via the console.
+It is based on the board game by the same title.

+This README is a combination of all the README.txt files from each assignment.

 ## 2. RUNNING THE DRIVERS